duanewood/cloudli/README.md

 [Create Index and Reload](#es:create-reload-index)|Create a new index mapping, reload documents from firestore and adjust read and write aliases

 **Note**: Cloud Firestore and Elasticsearch commands can be used independently (with the exception of [Load Index](#es:load-index) and [Create Index and Reload](#es:create-reload-index), which index documents from firestore).

+## Motivation

+While working with Google Cloud FIrestore, I found myself manually updating firestore documents as code evolved.
+I needed to update existing documents as the implied schemas evolved.
+Finding the documents to update became a challenge.
+I also needed a way to see changes that have occurred.

+When I added search using Amazon Elasticsearch along with Firebase Cloud Functions, I needed to be able to update the index mappings and reindex documents.
+In some cases, I wanted to discard the original indexed documents and reindex from the Firestore source documents.

+The need to simplify these tasks led to the creation of this tool.
+It has improved my productivity and I hope others will find it useful.

+## Goals

+Some of the objectives for this tool are:

+- Simplify common administrative tasks for cloud-based capabilities (initially Cloud Firestore and Amazon Elasticsearch)
+- Scale by controlling resource consumption (memory, recursion, batch size, etc)
+- Generalize the implementation to support other document structures, schemas, and index mappings
+- Support extensible logging and debugging

 ## Getting Started